seasonedchaos/seasonedchaos.github.io/_posts/2025-05-05-Que-Buena-Oscilacion-QBO-What-a-good-oscillation.md

 <br><br>
 So what makes the QBO stand out from the rest of the so-called “oscillations”?
 To truly earn the name <i>oscillation</i>, a phenomenon should be regular, periodic, and alternate between phases, ideally a negative phase followed by a positive one, like a wave.
 ENSO doesn’t quite fit the bill.
 It can get stuck in one phase for years, like three La Niñas in a row and several years without getting an El Niño.
 The MJO?
 Sometimes it just disappears for weeks.
 Hard to call it an oscillation when it ghosts you mid-cycle.
 <br><br>
 The QBO, however, plays by the rules.
 The figure above shows just how steady the rhythm is between Easterly and Westerly phases.
 It’s a back-and-forth you can count on and generally well behaved.
-A real oscillation.
+A <i>real oscillation</i>.
 <br><br>
 <h2>What a nice oscillation you have there, but does it know any tricks?</h2>